 The Status of CALEA at Baldwin Wallace University

 CALEA (the Communications Assistance for Law Enforcement Act) was originally passed in 1994 in response to a request for assistance from law enforcement.
 It required providers of commercial voice services to structure their networks to allow law enforcement agencies the ability to executing wiretap orders.
 For a copy of the act, go to: http://www.techlawjournal.com/agencies/calea/47usc1001.htm.
-Institutions which are NOT exempt from CALEA must file by February 12, 2007 and be under full compliance by May 14, 2007.
+Institutions which are NOT exempt from CALEA were required to be under full CALEA compliance by May 14, 2007.

-The Information Technology staff at Baldwin Wallace has arrived at the conclusion that the College IS exempt from CALEA due to its inclusion in the definition of a “private network.”
-Although BW is claiming the exempt designation, the College understands that it could still be required and must be willing to assist any Law Enforcement Agency (LEA) in obtaining information for a CALEA-related requested.
-It is also the intention of the College to move forward with this issue as mandatory compliance for all colleges (following the FCC evaluation of the number of colleges/universities who claimed exemption) is anticipated.
+The Information Technology staff at Baldwin Wallace has arrived at the conclusion that the University IS exempt from CALEA due to its inclusion in the definition of a private network.
+Although BW is claiming the exempt designation, the University understands that it could still be required and must be willing to assist any Law Enforcement Agency (LEA) in obtaining information for a CALEA-related requested.
+It is also the intention of the University to move forward with this issue as mandatory compliance for all colleges (following the FCC evaluation of the number of colleges/universities who claimed exemption) is anticipated.

 The following list covers items related to this issue that have been discussed and how each will be handled: